kasia-rusiecka/DD6Extras/README.md

 # DD6Extras

-This is collection of [ROOT] (https://root.cern/) macros and C++ programs complementary with the [DeskktopDigitizer6] (https://github.com/kasia-rusiecka/DesktopDigitizer6) project and useful for preliminary analysis of data recorded with the CAEN Desktop Digitizer.
+This is collection of [ROOT](https://root.cern/) macros and C++ programs complementary with the [DesktopDigitizer6](https://github.com/kasia-rusiecka/DesktopDigitizer6) project and useful for preliminary analysis of data recorded with the CAEN Desktop Digitizer.

 ## Prerequisites
 * Required ROOT version 6.13/01